CristinaAsuna/CristinaAsuna.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 #  About me

+## About Me

 Hi, I am Mengxiang Quan (全梦翔).
-I am a third-year undergraduate student at China University of Petroleum (East China), where I am fortunate to conduct research under the supervision of Prof. Yunquan Song, a renowned expert in High-Dimensional Statistics.My current research interests lie in the areas of LLMs, Multimodality, Computer Vision, and Embodied AI.
+I am a fourth-year undergraduate student at China University of Petroleum (East China), where I am fortunate to conduct research under the supervision of Prof. Yunquan Song (https://sci.upc.edu.cn/2019/0513/c14558a206193/page.htm), a renowned expert in High-Dimensional Statistics.

+I will join ShanghaiTech University after September 2026 to pursue my M.S. degree.

+My current research interests lie in the areas of unified models, generative models, and foundation models.
 I am passionate about exploring the frontiers of these fields and contributing to the advancement of artificial intelligence.

 <!---
 My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).
 --->